 - Drain the pasta.
 In the pot you used to cook the pasta, melt the butter over medium heat.
-Add the flour to the pan and whisk it together with the butter to create a smooth paste.
+Add the flour to the pan and whisk it together with the remaining 1 tablespoon of butter to create a smooth paste.
 Add the milk, cream, grated cheese and a pinch of nutmeg.
 Stir almost constantly over medium to medium-high heat until the cheese has fully melted and the mixture has begun to thicken.

 - Add the hot pasta to the pot with the cheese sauce and stir until the pasta is evenly coated.
 Serve immediately topped with the crispy onions and chopped parsley sprinkled on top.

 For more easy Swiss dishes to make at home, please check out my other recipes for Riz Casimir, Pain Paysan, Tatsch and more.

 Categories: Alpine food, apples, Cheese, Lunch/dinner, milk, Pasta, Recipes, Swiss, Swiss food, Switzerland